pytrackdat/pytrackdat/README.md

 By default, Windows does not include a utility for copying files to remote servers.
 However, in the Dependencies section earlier in the file, utilities are listed that can assist in this task.
-Download `kscp.exe` in order to copy the zip file to the server.
+Download WinSCP in order to copy the zip file to the server.

-Once `kscp` has been downloaded, double click it to open it.
+Once WinSCP has been downloaded, double click it to open it.
 It will show the following window:

 TODO: Image

-TODO
+For the host name, enter the IP address.
+For the username and password, use the username and password used to remotely log into the droplet.
+Then, click
+TODO: WHAT IS BUTTON?
+This will show a listing of files on the remote server as well.

+TODO: IMAGE

+In the left-hand pane, locate the ZIP file containing your site (`site_name.zip`) and press the upload button.

+TODO: Image

+The file is now copied onto the server.
+Exit out of WinSCP and continue the tutorial.

 ##### Step 6: Start the application